cncf/wg-serverless/workflow/spec/spec.md

 Defines the CloudEvent to produce when workflow execution completes or during a workflow transition.
 The "eventRef" property must match the name of one of the defined events in the [events](#Event-Definition) definition.
 From this the event type can be determined.
-The data property defines a JSONPath expression which selects elements of the states data output to be placed into the data section of the produced CloudEvent.
+The data property defines a JSONPath expression which selects elements of the tasks data output to be placed into the data section of the produced CloudEvent.

-Being able to produce an event when workflow execution completes or during state transition allows for event-based orchestration communication.
+Being able to produce an event when workflow execution completes or during task transition allows for event-based orchestration communication.

 For example, completion of an orchestration workflow can notify other orchestration workflows to decide if they need to act upon